Platt Amendment: Breaking Us Sovereignty Laws

 Frequently asked questions

-The Platt Amendment was an addition to the earlier Teller Amendment, which had previously limited US involvement in Cuba.
-It was enacted as part of the Army Appropriations Act of 1901 and defined the relationship between the US and Cuba following the Spanish-American War.
+The Platt Amendment was a piece of US legislation that defined the relationship between the US and Cuba following the Spanish-American War.

 Written by